Why Your Students Aren’t Learning: 10 Silent Disruptors Of Academic Performance

 You may have done well explaining what a thesis statement is and is not, where they do and do not belong, and why every argument essay needs one, but students may have no idea why having a position on a given issue is important, much less how to communicate it and what on earth that has to do with a column on a rubric you just handed them.

 Moving from big picture—the why and when—to the little picture—exactly how—can help those students that struggle to make that kind of transition themselves.
 Some students are detailed, micro-thinkers, while others are design-level, big picture surveyors.
 This means you need to move back and forth as often as you want them to.

 This is a kind of transfer, and transfer both reflects and strengthens understanding.

 1. Student Understanding/Minimal Depth to Knowledge

-Whether you use Bloom’s Taxonomy, Depth of Knowledge, Understanding by Design’s 6 Facets of Understanding, TeachThought’s Simple Learning Taxonomy, or something else entirely, it is likely clear to you that not all understanding is created equal.
+Whether you use Bloom’s Taxonomy, Depth of Knowledge, Understanding by Design’s 6 Facets of Understanding, TeachThought’s Learning Taxonomy, or something else entirely, not all understanding is created equal.

 While a student may be able to define tone, or perimeter, or immigration, or mitosis, or any number of other content strands, being able to transfer that understanding—to use that knowledge in new and unfamiliar situations without prompting—is another matter entirely.

-Simply put, students that deeply understand content—and the context of that content—rarely will bomb an assessment, struggle to complete assignments, or perform poorly in school.
+Simply put, students that deeply understand content—and the context of that content—are far less likely to underperform on an assessment, struggle to complete assignments, or perform poorly in school.